gumennii/react-server-side-rendering/README.md

 - JS and CSS chunks
 - Dynamic imports with `react-universal-component` or `loadable-components`
 - Compression with gZip and `Brotli`
+- Always keep server/client rendering in sync and no mismatch html elements
+- Modern Browsers support with only selected polyfills
+- RunTimeChunk

 ### Hot Reloading
 - Hot Reloading on client and server sides